rahmaha/drugs-classification/README.md

 ### Cloud

-For cloud, I using aws EKS.
+For cloud, I using aws EBS.
 To run the project, you can:

 1. Run pipenv install
 2. Run pipenv shell